 Absolute coordinates

-As an example, in a CAD program you could draw a line using absolute coordinates.
-To do this start by entering the X,Y value of your origin point.
-To start a line at one to the right, and four up, as shown in the picture to the right, type 1,4.
-The line could then be drawn four to the right by using the absolute coordinate of 5,4.
+For example, in a CAD (computer-aided design) program you could draw a line using absolute coordinates.
+To do this start by entering the (x,y) value of your origin point.
+To start a line at one to the right, and four up, as shown in the picture, type 1,4.
+The line could then be drawn four to the right using the absolute coordinate of 5,4.

-Also see: Absolute location, Axis, CAD, Origin, Relative coordinates
+Absolute, Absolute location, Axis, Origin, Relative coordinates, Software terms